ackertyson/dock-ops/README.md

 `dock setup`

-...which allows you to define which docker-compose files to use (see the `setup` command below).
+...which allows you to define which Docker Compose files to use (see the `setup` command below).
 Add a mode flag to configure modes other than the default *development* mode.